 - Put away toys at the end of the day so all family members can go to the toilet at night without tripping over them.

-Factors that influence injuries from falls
+Things that influence injuries from falls

 - The height children can fall from: the lower the height, the lower the danger.
 Children under five years shouldn’t have access to heights over 1.5 m, and older children shouldn’t have access to heights over 2 m.